Gehad799/Movies_Project/README.md

 # Movies_Project
-This project is a practice project from Jonas Schmedtmann React Course
+This project is a practice project from Jonas Schmedtmann React Course through this project I applied most of react fundamentals and and some important hooks like useState , useEffect, useRef and customHooks

 # Api that we used to fetch movies
 https://www.omdbapi.com/